 Complete the Free Application for Federal Student Aid (FAFSA).
 For the quickest and most accurate processing, students are encouraged to complete the FAFSA (Follow this link for a Spanish version of the FAFSA).
 The University of Virginia's school code for the FAFSA is 003745.

 Some returning students will be required to complete the University Financial Aid Application.
-Please check your "To Do" items in the Student Information System Student Center.
-If you have an item titled UVA Financial Aid Application, go to the Finances section of the Student Center and click on the link called "Apply Financial Aid for 2018-19".
+Please check for "To Do" items in your Student Information System (SIS) account.
+If you have an item titled UVA Financial Aid Application, go to the Financials section of SIS and click on the link called "Apply Financial Aid for 2020-21".
 Complete this form so that we may process your financial aid.

 Graduate students will be required to complete the University Financial Aid Application.
-Please check your "To Do" items in the Student Information System Student Center.
-If you have an item titled UVA Financial Aid Application, go to the Finances section of the Student Center and click on the link called "Apply for Financial Aid 2018-19".
+Please check for "To Do" items in your Student Information System (SIS) account.
+If you have an item titled UVA Financial Aid Application, go to the Financials section of SIS and click on the link called "Apply for Financial Aid 2020-21".
 Complete this form so that we may process your financial aid.